Comment

 Like a child who decides not to climb and clamor up a playground slide to get to the top, but instead to loosen their grip and let gravity take her to the soft grass below, perhaps this is what God wants for us.
 Maybe all our striving is just creating more unease, fear, shame, and distance between us and our heavenly Father.

 This doesn’t mean that one can simply do the “path of least resistance” and be undisciplined in their spiritual walk.
 Or that those prone to depression or despondency should just fall into those patterns without consideration.
+The theologian, Dallas Willard aptly said that “Grace is not opposed to effort, it is opposed to earning.
+Earning is an attitude.
+Effort is an action.”
 This is where discerning the will of God continues to be critical, but perhaps we can take Jesus at his word when in Matthew 11:28-30, he said:

 28 “Come to me, all you who are weary and burdened, and I will give you rest.
 29 Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
 30 For my yoke is easy and my burden is light.”